vladsdamnmemory/lilac/README.md

 // output -> [78, 13, 6, 0, 45, 34, 55, 1, 4, 18, 6]
 ```

+### Lilac
+The main function.
+Invoke `lilac()` passing the parameter you need to transform.

+* Clears the cache when used without a parameter (important if memory cleaning is needed);
+* `lilac()` returns the inner object which allows to chain its methods and continue working with an output value.

 ### LimitWordsUntil

 Cut off the extras of strings saving whole words with `limitWordsUntil()`.